 Landing on Mars is hard

 Only about 40 percent of the missions ever sent to Mars – by any space agency – have been successful.
 The U.S. is the only nation whose missions have survived a Mars landing.
 The thin atmosphere – just 1 percent of Earth’s – means that there’s little friction to slow down a spacecraft.
-Despite that, NASA has had a long and successful track record at Mars.
-Since 1965, it has flown by, orbited, landed on and roved across the surface of the Red Planet.
+Despite that, NASA has had a long and successful track record on Mars.
+Since 1965, it has flown by, orbited, landed on, and roved across the surface of the Red Planet.